sauerbraten/p1xbraten/README.md

 # p1xbraten

-This repository contains the source for my client mod, as well as the patches applied to the vanilla source to get there.
+This repository contains the source for my client mod, as well as the patches applied to the vanilla Sauerbraten source to get there.

 <p>
 <figure>